klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

   - `feeDelegatedSmartContractDeploy` class in `caver.transaction` package  when the fee payer of a smart contract transaction pays the fee
   - `feeDelegatedSmartContractDeployWithRatio` class in `caver.transaction` package when the fee payer of a smart contract transaction pays the fee

-To send a transaction for executing a smart contract: below example is executing `set` function in contract.
+To show how to execute a function in a smart contract, here we send a contract execution transaction that puts a string "testValue" as the input parameter of the contract function `set` in the example code below.

 ```java
     private static final String ABI = "[{\"constant\":true,\"inputs\":[{\"name\":\"key\",\"type\":\"string\"}],\"name\":\"get\",\"outputs\":[{\"name\":\"\",\"type\":\"string\"}],\"payable\":false,\"stateMutability\":\"view\",\"type\":\"function\"},{\"constant\":false,\"inputs\":[{\"name\":\"key\",\"type\":\"string\"},{\"name\":\"value\",\"type\":\"string\"}],\"name\":\"set\",\"outputs\":[],\"payable\":false,\"stateMutability\":\"nonpayable\",\"type\":\"function\"}]\n";